Frequently asked questions

 When will I know what day and time I will present?

-The draft programme, which will be made available in early summer, will indicate the speakers for each conference session.
+The programme is available here and indicates the speakers for each conference session.
 The precise timing of individual presentations may be subject to adjustment up to the start of the conference in order to accommodate last-minute changes.

 How will I know when my abstract has been accepted?